cossacklabs/product-docs/themis/spec/secure-cell.md

 This use case is pretty sensitive to performance so *key wrapping* should be preferred.
 As a result, only **Seal** mode provides passphrase support.

-Finally, KDF plays another auxiliarly role.
+Finally, KDF plays another auxiliary role.
 AES-GCM algorithm has a limit on how much data can be safely encrypted using the same key, before cryptanalysis attacks become practical.
 KDF mixes in user-provided associated data into the derived key,